Homeless & Foster Youth Education Program

-- A child who is not in the physical custody of their parent or legal guardian
+- Not in the physical custody of their parent or legal guardian

-- A migrant child who qualifies under any of the above
+- Migrant and qualifies under any of the above

-The McKinney-Vento Homeless Assistance Act ensures that homeless children and youth, including preschoolers have equal access to the same free, appropriate educational programs as other children and youth.
+The McKinney-Vento Homeless Assistance Act ensures that children and youth experiencing homelessnes, including preschoolers, have equal access to the same free, appropriate educational programs as other children and youth.
 Federal and state law mandates the elimination of educational barriers facing homeless children and youth, to increase school stability and protect students from discrimination.
 Under this legislation, homeless children and youth are entitled to have access to the same educational experience and resources as all students.

-If you are living in TUSD boundaries or were attending TUSD schools and are in any of the following situations you may be eligible for McKinney Vento support services.
-Please contact the TUSD Homeless Liaison at email@example.com for more information.
+If you are living within TUSD boundaries or were attending TUSD schools and are in any of the above situations, you may be eligible for McKinney Vento support services.
+Please contact the TUSD Homeless Liaison at firstname.lastname@example.org for more information.

 Foster youth are children with an open child dependency court case who are placed by and for whom the State agency has placement and care responsibility.